-Zahr et al. [22] extend the adaptive sparse-grid trust-region method of Kouri et al. [6] to include ROMs into optimization under uncertainty.
+Zahr, Carlberg, and Kouri [22] extend the adaptive sparse-grid trust-region method of Kouri et al. [6] to include ROMs in optimization under uncertainty.
 The algorithm allows differentiable risk measures, such as a smoothed CVaR, but the numerical example in [22] considers risk neutral optimization using the expected value.
-While sparse grids can be very efficient for the integration of QoIs that are smooth in the random variables, numerical results [20, Sec.
-3.2.4] indicate that they may not 78 be much more efficient than plain Monte-Carlo sampling when applied to CVaR and other risk 79 measures.
-Thus improving the efficiency of Monte-Carlo sampling by integrating ROMs, CVaR 80 structure, and Monte-Carlo sampling as proposed in this paper seems beneficial for risk averse 81 optimization.
-82 Chen and Quarteroni [1] integrate ROMs into the evaluation of failure probabilities.
-An adap-83 tive approach [1, Alg.
-3] refines the ROM by a greedy method based on a criterion that tends to 84 place snapshots near the boundary of the failure region in parameter space.
-However, no error 85 estimates or improvement guarantees are given.
-The approach introduced in this paper could be 86 integrated into [1, Alg.
+While sparse grids can be very efficient for the integration of QoIs that are smooth in the random variables, numerical results [20, sec.
+3.2.4] indicate that they may not be much more efficient than plain Monte Carlo sampling when applied to CVaR and other risk measures.
+Thus improving the efficiency of Monte Carlo sampling by integrating ROMs, CVaR structure, and Monte Carlo sampling as proposed in this paper seems beneficial for risk averse optimization.

+Chen and Quarteroni [1] integrate ROMs into the evaluation of failure probabilities.
+An adaptive approach [1, Alg.
+3] refines the ROM by a greedy method based on a criterion that tends to place snapshots near the boundary of the failure region in parameter space.
+However, no error estimates or improvement guarantees are given.
+The approach introduced in this paper could be integrated into [1, Alg.
 3].

-87 The paper by Zou et al. [26], which is an extension of [24], is closest to our paper in spirit.
-They 88 compute estimates of general risk measures including CVaR based on a ROM and on error estimates 89 that take into account the structure of the risk measure.
-However, their analysis is tied to their ROM 90 approach, which uses a piecewise linear approximation over a Voronoi tessellation of the parameter 91 92 space.
+The paper by Zou, Kouri, and Aquino [26], which is an extension of [24], is closest to our paper in spirit.
+They compute estimates of general risk measures including CVaR based on a ROM and on error estimates that take into account the structure of the risk measure.
+However, their analysis is tied to their ROM approach, which uses a piecewise linear approximation over a Voronoi tessellation of the parameter space.
 To improve their ROM the Voronoi tessellation is refined as necessary.
-Their error estimates, which are tailored to the structure of the risk measure, tend to refine Voronoi tessellation primarily 93 in subregions of the parameter space roughly corresponding to what we referred to earlier as the 94 95 risk region.
-In contrast, our basic analysis is based on a generic ROM for which an error estimate 96 is available and we propose a combination of ROMs that leads to a guaranteed improvement of the ROM-based CVaR estimate.
-We then tailor our general framework to a class of widely used 97 projection-based ROMs, see, e.g., [2], [4], or [15].
-98 This paper is organized as follows.
-Section 2 introduced the problem formulation and reviews 99
+Their error estimates, which are tailored to the structure of the risk measure, tend to refine Voronoi tessellation primarily in subregions of the parameter space roughly corresponding to what we referred to earlier as the risk region.
+In contrast, our basic analysis is based on a generic ROM for which an error estimate is available, and we propose a combination of ROMs that leads to a guaranteed improvement of the ROM-based CVaR estimate.
+We then tailor our general framework to a class of widely used projection-based ROMs; see, e.g., [2], [4], or [15].